Skip to main content

 Stop active RF and spectrum streams through the authenticated control plane:

-curl -s -X POST http://192.168.1.74:17321/capture/stop \
+curl -s -X POST http://<PI_HOST>:17321/capture/stop \

--H "authorization: Bearer test-token"
+-H "authorization: Bearer <token>"

-'curl -s -X POST http://127.0.0.1:17321/radios/monitor-plan \
+curl -s -X POST http://<PI_HOST>:17321/radios/monitor-plan \

 -H "content-type: application/json" \

--d "{\"interface_name\":\"wlan2\",\"frequency_mhz\":5180}"'
+-d '{"interface_name":"wlan2","frequency_mhz":5180}'

 Dry-run the authenticated monitor preparation endpoint:

-'curl -s -X POST http://127.0.0.1:17321/radios/prepare-monitor \
+curl -s -X POST http://<PI_HOST>:17321/radios/prepare-monitor \

 -H "content-type: application/json" \

--H "authorization: Bearer test-token" \
+-H "authorization: Bearer <token>" \

--d "{\"interface_name\":\"wlan2\",\"frequency_mhz\":5180,\"dry_run\":true}"'
+-d '{"interface_name":"wlan2","frequency_mhz":5180,"dry_run":true}'

 To let the daemon hop channels for a stream, add frequencies_mhz and hop_interval_ms.
 The hopper is tied to that WebSocket and stops when the stream closes.

-In iOS auto mode, FieldSurvey ignores wlan0, chooses monitor-capable USB radios, sorts them by USB link speed, assigns the fastest radio to the 5 GHz survey plan, and assigns the next radio to the 2.4 GHz non-overlapping channel plan.
-Explicit settings can override this with wlan1:2412|2437|2462,wlan2:5180|5200|5220|5240.
+In iOS auto mode, FieldSurvey ignores the management interface, chooses monitor-capable USB radios, sorts them by USB link speed, assigns the fastest radio to the 5 GHz survey plan, and assigns the next radio to the 2.4 GHz non-overlapping channel plan.
+Explicit settings can override this, for example wlan1:2412|2437|2462,wlan2:5180|5200|5220|5240.

 Open the HackRF spectrum WebSocket for channel-energy/interference data.
 Frames with opcode 2 are binary Arrow IPC streams containing spectrum sweep record batches with power_bins_dbm list columns.